Hoot762/ShotTracker/README.md

 ## 🎯 Overview

 ShotTracker Pro provides shooters with the tools to meticulously track their shooting sessions, analyze performance patterns, and maintain detailed records of their equipment and conditions.
-The application features multi-user support, advanced filtering, data export capabilities, and specialized DOPE (Data on Previous Engagements) card management for long-range shooting.
+The application uses Supabase for authentication and database management, allowing users to record detailed information about their shooting sessions, including rifle specifications, environmental conditions, shot scoring, and photos.
+It provides comprehensive filtering and analysis capabilities to help shooters track their progress and identify patterns in their performance.

 ## ✨ Key Features